J0n4t4n/flux-home/README.md

 - [Cert Manager](https://cert-manager.io/): Cert Manager is a Kubernetes add-on that automates the management and provisioning of TLS certificates.
 It simplifies the process of obtaining and renewing certificates from certificate authorities like Let's Encrypt.
 It uses Cloudflare DNS to generate Let's Encrypt certificates, ensuring secure communication for both external and internal-only services.

+- [Cilium](https://cilium.io/): Cilium is a powerful networking and network security solution for Kubernetes.
+It serves as the Kubernetes CNI in my home cluster.
+In addition, Cilium is used as a Service IPAM to assign IP addresses to LoadBalancer services and publish them to my VyOS Router via BGP.

 - [External DNS](https://github.com/kubernetes-sigs/external-dns): External DNS is a Kubernetes add-on that automatically manages DNS records for your services and ingresses.
 It integrates with various DNS providers, ensuring that DNS entries are updated dynamically as your services and ingresses change.
 I have configured two instances of External DNS:

   1. External DNS (Cloudflare): Manages my external Cloudflare DNS records, allowing external access to my services.